sighthoundinc/data-api-utils/README.md

 #### Required Arguments:
 - `--key=${API_KEY}`: API Key obtained from the Sighthound/Boulder AI Platform
 - `--deviceId`: the deviceId of the device you would like to query
-- `--sensors`: a comma seperated list of the sensors you would like to query
+- `--sensors`: a comma separated list of the sensors you would like to query

 ### Optional Arguments
-- `--crossReferenceSensor`: A sensor to cross refernece events with.
+- `--crossReferenceSensor`: A sensor to cross reference events with.
 The cross referenced sensor's time and time difference relative to original sensor will be included in the CSV file if `--csv` is specified.

 #### Timeframe Arguments - at least one required:
 - `--startTime`: The start time you would like to query from, accepts any format that dateutil.parser supports